 I don’t suppose I’ll ever get to all the hill villages in the area, especially when you consider there are plenty more in the neighbouring Var department and across the Italian border in Liguria, but I’ve visited plenty and love discovering new ones.
 Here’s my choice of the 13 best easily reached from Nice and surrounding towns (in no particular order), with a brief description.

 Gréolières (not to be confused with Gréolières les Neiges, the ski resort nearby) is a small, easily accessed hill village as it isn’t too steep.
 It lies dramatically on the edge of a cliff over looking the Loup river.
 The drive to it and just a bit further past it towards the ski area is spectacular and one of the main reasons to go.
 The village, which has a handful of restaurants, is unpretentious, existing for locals rather than the tourist market It’s extra pretty in the snow which it regularly gets during the winter.

 Gourdon is the real jaw dropper of the region.
 It is practically carved out of the rock at 760 m altitude but surprisingly within its walls it has a castle (where Queen Victoria once stayed) and a garden designed by Le Nôtre (he of Versailles fame no less).
 Unfortunately the castle is no longer open to the public but a wander around the tiny village is worth it for the views alone.
 As it’s only 20 minutes from Lou Messugo I take all our visiting friends here and pose them in the same spot looking across to the view in the photo above.
 There’s a very convenient pull-off on the road where just about everyone takes this same photo!
-This aspect shows just how precarious its location is, over looking the Gorges du Loup.
-It’s a very popular place for paragliding (second photo from the top shows this well).
+This aspect shows just how precarious its location is, overlooking the Gorges du Loup.
+It’s a very popular place for paragliding (the second photo from the top shows this well).